Day 1: Arrival

 Day 6: Vera de Bidasoa – St. Jean de Luz (15 miles/25 km)

 In the early afternoon, we reach St. Jean de Luz on quiet paths.
 For many Frenchmen, the former fishing village is the most beautiful bathing resort of southwestern France.
-The promenade invites for a stroll and attractive shops in the small pedestrian area offer typical Basque specialities and craftwork.
+The promenade invites for a stroll and attractive shops in the small pedestrian area offer typical Basque arts and craftwork.
 We are welcomed at the charming accommodations.
-For another exquisite dinner we will meet at a small fish restaurant.

 Overnight in St. Jean de Luz